Who goes to Kutz?

-The URJ Kutz Camp – NFTY Leadership Center is part of the greater URJ Camping and NFTY system.
-Many of our participants come once or twice only to develop their leadership skills in order to return to their home congregation, NFTY region, or regional URJ Camp, where they can share those new skills more broadly.
+The URJ Kutz Camp is part of the greater URJ Youth Programs system.
+Many of our participants come to camp for one summer to develop their leadership skills in order to return to their home congregation, NFTY region, or regional URJ Camp, where they can share those new skills more broadly.

 You will select your Major when you register for camp, and choose your minors and electives once you arrive at camp.

 Who are the staff and faculty?

 Our staff and faculty go through a careful selection process and training prior to the summer.
 All Resident Advisors (cabin counselors) are at least entering college sophomores.
 Our faculty is a group of gifted Jewish educators and professionals dedicated to mentoring Jewish teens.
-They include members of the NFTY staff, rabbis, cantors, artists and educators.
+They include members of the URJ staff, youth professionals, rabbis, cantors, artists-in-residence, and educators.

 What if I eat a special diet?